"There was a child went forth"

 The white snow became part of this child,

-And the sun, and the grass and juicy black berries, and the lost and gone bird,
+And the sun, and the grass and juicy black berries,

 And the bark of the mean old dog.